rgbussell/vcprod/README.md

 # README #

 ### What is this code? ###
-* This is the server side code for UCSD PICORE based vascular compliance analysis
+* This is the server side code for PICORE based vascular compliance fitting and visualization
-* It is a WIP!
+* This is v1.1

 ### What is this repository for? ###